openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 - Removed NIST and Brainpool curve hybrids, dropped ECDSA from the current specification.
 - Updated KDF as proposed at IETF 119.
 - Removed whitespaces from composite algorithm names.
+- Explicitly disallowed SED (tag 9) and weak hashes when using PQ algorithms.

 # Contributors